crear-y-configurar-proyecto-aspnet

 Create Your First ASP.NET Core Application

-Creating an ASP.NET Core application is straightforward.
-For this, we can use tools like Visual Studio or the .NET CLI.
+Creating an ASP.NET Core application is simple.
+We can use tools like Visual Studio or the .NET CLI.

-Simply run a command to create the project, depending on the type you want.
+Simply execute a command to create the project, depending on the type we want.
 For example, to create a new API project

 Now change to the project directory,